martinsander00/blockcache/README.md

 ### Website

 This website simulates the client user.
-It is able to see in real time the volume from a certain pool address of the 5 minute window.
+It is able to see in real time the volume from a certain pool address of the last 5 minute window.

-When the user clicks on a specific pool a graph of the latest volume gets displayed.
+When the user clicks on a specific pool, a graph of the latest volume gets displayed.

 ### Server